 The principal purpose of the FSM is to produce the post-forecast fiscal projections.

-The 2021 Budget Economic and Fiscal Update (BEFU) of the FSM is published here on the Treasury's website.
-This model uses economic and fiscal forecasts prepared for the 2021 Budget Economic and Fiscal Update (BEFU).
+The Budget Economic and Fiscal Update 2022 (BEFU) version of the FSM is published here on the Treasury's website.
+This model uses economic and fiscal forecasts prepared for the Budget Economic and Fiscal Update 2022 (BEFU).

-- incorporate the Treasury’s forecasts and projections of net migration, which reaches 43,000 by the final forecast year and then declines by 2,000 per year to reach 25,000 by one year before the end of projection period in 2033/34;
+- incorporate the Treasury’s forecasts and projections of net migration, which reaches 40,800 by the final forecast year and then declines by 2,000 per year to reach 25,000 by 2033/34, which is two years before the end of projection period

-- include some degree of recovery in many fiscal variables, including tax revenue, to their long-term assumptions in the early years of projections, if the long-term rates of growth or levels of GDP have not been reached at the end of the forecast period;
+- include some degree of transition in many fiscal variables, including tax revenue, to their long-term assumptions in the early years of projections, if the long-term rates of growth or levels of GDP have not been reached at the end of the forecast period

-- include several economic variables such as the unemployment rate, CPI growth, annual labour productivity growth, and nominal average hourly wage growth, which are projected to transition back to long-run stable assumptions by the third year of the projection period.
-Once this transition has happened, the economy is assumed to grow at trend growth rates with no economic cycles in the projections;
+- include several economic variables such as the unemployment rate, CPI growth, annual labour productivity growth, government 10-year bond rate and nominal average hourly wage growth, which are projected to move towards long-run stable assumptions by no later than the fourth year of the projections.
+Once this transition has happened, the economy is assumed to grow at trend growth rates with no economic cycles in the projections

 Notes for this Version of the Fiscal Strategy Model